AgnosticUI/agnosticui/site/docs/docs/components/cards.md

 ## Storybook

-You can run the framework Storybooks and see live examples for React, Vue 3, Angular, and Svelte.
+You can run the framework Storybooks and see live examples for React, Vue 3, Svelte, and Angular.
 The following will set this up locally:

 ```shell
 git clone git@github.com:AgnosticUI/agnosticui.git